mlegenhausen/grunt-ng-constant/README.md

 ## FAQ

 #### How can I change the quote style?
 You can create your own template that escapes all `"`, but this is not a general solution.
 Currently there is no easy way to change this.
-If you know a converter that can print out pure javascript instead of JSON, please tell me.
+All available solutions use double quotes for the output.

+#### How can I change the style of the generated code?
+If the code looks to ugly for you.
+You can use [grunt-jsbeautifyer](https://github.com/vkadam/grunt-jsbeautifier).

 #### How can I create multiple modules?
-Create a custom target for each module and set the `dest`, `name` and `constants` parameter for each one.
+Create a custom target for each module and set the `dest`, `name`, `constants` and `values` parameter for each one.

 #### How can I create a CoffeeScript version of the module
-Till v0.5.0 this was supported natively by the plugin.
+Till v1.0.0 this was supported natively by the plugin.
 Now you have to use the [grunt-js2coffee](https://github.com/jonschlinkert/grunt-js2coffee) plugin.

 #### Hey I like this project how can I help?
 Report bugs, propose new features or simply star the project that shows me that are people are interessted in this project.

-## Upgrade from v0.4.x to v0.5.x
+## Upgrade from v0.5.x to v1.0.0

+ * `js-beautify` is removed from this project.
+If you need good looking code use [grunt-jsbeautifyer](https://github.com/vkadam/grunt-jsbeautifier) as additional task.
- * `dest` and `name` need to be placed under the `options` parameter.
+ * All options for the serializers moved to the `serializerOptions` parameter.
- * Multimodule configuration has been removed to make the configuration more simple.
-If you need this in your project split your module array in multiple targets and define for each target the `dest` and `name` option.
- * If you use your own wrapper or template change all delimiters from `<%` `%>` to `{%` `%}` or define your own ones via the `delimiters` option, but make sure you do not use the default grunt ones.
+ * If possible I use single quotes instead of double quotes.
+This does currently not include the seralizerd `constants` and `values` values.
+ * The default wrapper now includes `'use strict';`.

 ## Release History
- * v0.5.0 - Completely reworked configuration.
-Not backwards compatible.
-Closed [#12](https://github.com/werk85/grunt-ng-constant/issues/12).
+ * v1.0.0 - More unix style.
+More strict and single quoted.
  * v0.4.8 - Closed [#19](https://github.com/werk85/grunt-ng-constant/issues/19), [#23](https://github.com/werk85/grunt-ng-constant/issues/23).
 Thanks to [dropshare](https://github.com/dropshape) and [ggalmazor](https://github.com/ggalmazor).
  * v0.4.7 - Closed [#17](https://github.com/werk85/grunt-ng-constant/issues/17).
  * v0.4.6 - Closed [#16](https://github.com/werk85/grunt-ng-constant/issues/16).
 Global constants module option added to README.